How to Apply

 2) a physician or physician assistant, and

-3) an employer, none of whom are relatives of the applicant
+3) an employer supervisor or manager, none of whom are relatives of the applicant

 In order to confirm applicants have a clear understanding of the working relationship between physicians and physician assistants, the letter of recommendation from a physician or PA cannot be substituted with a letter from another health care provider (i.e. RN, NP, paramedic).